Modern Slavery Statement

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and in our business, we provide training to relevant members of staff, typically “front line” staff working in our communities.

 Our approach to recruitment and selection contains relevant requirements in terms of checking of eligibility to work in the UK and carrying out the necessary checks such as DBS (Disclosure and Barring Service).

 We have a rigid and clear safeguarding clause in all contractor and procurement agreements.

-We are holding a Group-wide awareness week in January 2017 to raise awareness amongst staff (some 1,300 people); tenants, contractors and suppliers and various other stakeholders within our communities about modern slavery.
-This will include the various forms it can take, how to spot signs of slavery, recent statistics and signposting information.
+We held a Group-wide awareness week in January 2017 to raise awareness amongst staff (some 1,300 people); tenants, contractors and suppliers and various other stakeholders within our communities about modern slavery.
+We learned about the various forms modern slavery can take, how to spot the signs, recent statistics and signposting information.

 Our On-going Commitment to the Modern Slavery Act 2015:

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our commitment is to act ethically and with integrity in all our business relationships and to implement effective systems and controls to ensure slavery and human trafficking is not taking place.
 We are further committed to making sure that our properties are not used to accommodate the work of human traffickers or detain others for servitude.